jacksonc4/CS308/README.md

   ./docker_install.sh
   Respond yes to the prompt.
   ```
-7. Once Docker has finished installing, go back to the scripts folder and execute the consul_install script on the primary Master node.
-To create the consul agent, you will need to input the public IP address of your AWS instance.
+7. Once Docker has finished installing, go back to the scripts folder and execute the consul_install script on your Master nodes.
+To create the consul agent, you will need to input the private IP address of your AWS instance.
   ```
   cd /usr/local/bin/CS308/shell_scripts
   ./consul_install.sh